Desktop App

 - macOS:

-- Try launching from a terminal to see console output
+- Launch from terminal to see console output

-The WeCom QR code authorization flow in the desktop app must open in an in-app popup (not the system browser) to ensure the postMessage callback works correctly.
-MateClaw handles this in setWindowOpenHandler with special handling for the work.weixin.qq.com domain, automatically opening it as an in-app popup window.
+The WeCom QR-code authorization flow must open in an in-app popup (not the system browser) so the postMessage callback works.
+MateClaw handles this in setWindowOpenHandler — work.weixin.qq.com domain opens as an in-app popup window.

 Notes

-- Closing the window does not stop the background service; use the system tray to quit
+- Closing the window doesn't stop the background service — use the system tray menu to fully quit